iandrosov/git-commands/README.md

 Set up SSH key with Github for secure clone repo etc.
-In MAC user root directory generate rsh key and save it in github with these commands. this porcess will save 2 files in user home directory .ssh/id_rsa. and .ssh/id_rsa.pub.
+In MAC user root directory generate rsh key and save it in github with these commands. this process will save 2 files in user home directory .ssh/id_rsa. and .ssh/id_rsa.pub.

 ```javascript